Join our mailing list. We never spam.

 • Skeletal Muscle: 52.7 lbs

-After just nine months of Thrive’s integrated program, Yvonne was astounded by the tremendous progress made tangible by her routine InBody scan:
+After just nine months of Thrive’s integrated program, Jane was astounded by the tremendous progress made tangible by her routine InBody scan:

 • Weight: 150.3 lbs (↓ 30 lbs)